emmanuelonah/react-multiselector/README.md

 CMS, you're kinda out of luck or have to do some build-time gymnastics to get the files in place for the build.

-With `mdx-bundler`, it doesn't matter where your MDX content comes from, you can bundle files from anywhere, you're just responsible for getting the content into memory and then you hand that off to `mdx-bundler` for bundling.
+With `react-multis`, it doesn't matter where your MDX content comes from, you can bundle files from anywhere, you're just responsible for getting the content into memory and then you hand that off to `react-multis` for bundling.

 </details>